 On the plus side, this is not a work of unalloyed and reverential hero-worship – some scepticism has been allowed in.
 David Stirling’s famous tale of how he broke into GHQ in Cairo to present his founding proposal for the SAS is not swallowed whole.
 Similarly, Stirling’s story of recruiting Paddy Mayne straight from a jail cell is challenged.

 The book’s cover trumpets that this is “The Authorized Wartime History”, “from the secret SAS archives”, which apparently means that the SAS Regimental Association allowed unusual access to its archives.
 Unwary buyers might infer that this means that the book is an ‘official history’, but Macintyre points out that this is not the case.
-Nevertheless the expectation could be that the book will contain new material never before seen.
+Nevertheless you might expect the book to contain new material never seen before.
 It may do, but without cross-checking many other books in great detail, it’s hard to say.
 It seems to me, however, having read many of those books over the last ten years or so, that there is nothing especially new here, certainly not in the overall shape and feel of the story.

 SAS / SRS in Sicily